raymondworkshop/raymondworkshop.github.io/notes.md

 #### 2026-06-14
-* add memex/, make memex more wiki and backlink
+* add memex/ and make memex more wiki and backlink

 #### 2022-06-20
 * update into 'vs' code style